IvoNet/ApacheCommonsEqualsHashcode/README.md

 This little plugin is loosly based of the equals and hasCode generator [deluxe](https://github.com/mjedynak/EqualsHashCodeDeluxeGenerator)

-It has been tested on IntelliJ 11
+It has been tested on IntelliJ 11 and 12
+On Windows and Mac Operating Systems

 # Example #